Insects - An Unexpected Danger

 Consider investing in an equine repellent which includes a strong percentage of DEET.
 Do consider the negative reaction a strong repellent might have on your horse’s sensitive skin.
 Some animals, including my stallion, break out in hives if sprayed with repellent.
 The time to experiment is before you leave.

-The information in this article is a very small extract from the chapter on insects which will appear in the forthcoming Encyclopaedia of Equestrian Exploration by CuChullaine O'Reilly.
+The information in this article is a very small extract from the chapter on insects which appears in the Encyclopaedia of Equestrian Exploration by CuChullaine O'Reilly.

 Copyright (c) 2014 Basha O'Reilly